Nara Travel Guide: A First-Timer’s Complete Walkthrough

 Nara is Japan’s spiritual heartland—a compact, walkable city approximately 45 kilometers south of Kyoto that served as Japan’s capital from 710 to 794.
 While Kyoto often dominates foreign itineraries, Nara offers something fewer visitors experience: genuine interaction with sacred landscapes and minimal crowds.

-The city centers on Nara Park, a sprawling 502-hectare green space where approximately 1,000 free-roaming sika deer wander freely.
+The city centers on Nara Park, a sprawling green space where 1,200–1,500 free-roaming sika deer wander freely.
 These aren’t petting zoo animals; they’re semi-wild creatures that bow for treats and roam among some of Japan’s oldest temples.

 Most visitors handle Nara as a day trip from Kyoto or Osaka.
 The city is compact—you can cover major sites on foot in approximately 6–8 hours.
 Unlike Kyoto’s sprawling districts, Nara’s temples cluster around the central park, making logistics simple.